dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/barcode-result-item.md

 ### angle

-If the barcode is captured at an angle, this property returns the rotation angle of the barcode.
+If the barcode is captured at an angle or is rotated by any measure, this property represents the rotation angle of the barcode.

 <div class="sample-code-prefix"></div>
 >- Objective-C